Meditation & mindfulness

 The Essential Pema a free downloadable pdf with excerpts from Pema Chodron’s many books/retreats.
 Her books and audio retreats are available at the library and YouTube.
 She is an American Buddhist Nun and very relatable.

 Dr. Jon Kabat-Zinn creater of the Mindfulness Based Stress Reduction (MBSR) at U of Mass and author of Full Catastrophe Living.
-He is ocnsidered by some to the the father of American mindfulness.
+He is considered by some to the the father of American mindfulness.

 Neuroscience research (some related to Buddhism) at the Center for Healthy Minds, U of Wisconsin, Dr. Richard Davidson.